Recommendations

 Instructions:

-1. Bring a large pot of lightly salted water to boil.
-Add pasta and cook according to directions for al dente, drain.
-2. Crumble goat cheese into a large serving bowl.
-Add arugula, cherry tomatoes, olive oil, garlic, salt and pepper.
-3. Toss pasta w/ goat cheese mixture Serves: 6 *Note- does not go well as leftovers, the lettuces wilt.
+*Note- does not go well as leftovers, the lettuces wilt.
 I mistakenly used feta instead of goat cheese.
-I also used mixed field greens that I had on hand.
+I also used mixed-field greens that I had on hand.
 I used quinoa pasta instead of wheat and it was fabulous.
-We had that with steak tips and it was a satistying and deliciously healthy dinner.
-I'm sure it would be just as great without all the substitutions, but its easy and healthy.
+We had that with steak tips and it was a satisfying and deliciously healthy dinner.
+I'm sure it would be just as great without all the substitutions, but it's easy and healthy.
 That is pretty much my only goal these days 🙂

 Lemon Pepper Green Beans